 Organic is at the forefront of all we do at Groundwork Coffee, from buying only certified organic (ie pesticide-, herbicide-, fungicide-free) coffees to roasting those same coffees using our industry-leading, solar-powered technology.
-But what does it mean to operate a certified organic coffee company?
+But what is organic coffee and what does it mean to be a certified organic coffee company that offers great coffee subscriptions?
 How does our commitment to organic extend after sourcing the coffees?
-And why should you care about purchasing organic coffee?
-In celebration of Earth Day 2020, let us break it down.
+And why should you care about purchasing certified organic coffee?
+In celebration of Earth Day, let us break it down.

 What are organic coffee benefits?

-As one of the first certified organic coffee roasters in Southern California, we've been pioneering organic, relationship-based, and sustainable coffee sourcing since the early '90s.
+As one of the first certified organic coffee roasters in Southern California, we've been pioneering organic coffee farming since the early '90s.
 When it comes to pesticides, herbicides, and fungicides, coffee is the third-most sprayed agricultural crop in the world.
-Most major coffee producers coat their crops with a witches’ brew of toxic chemicals to fight intruders and increase crop yields.
+Most major coffee bean producers coat their coffee plants with a witches’ brew of harmful chemicals to fight intruders and increase crop yields.

-In addition to being better for those growing our coffee, we believe that a commitment to organic simply produces better coffee.
+In addition to being better for those growing our coffee, we believe that a commitment to organic simply produces a better coffee taste.
 Without the advantage of herbicides, pesticides, and fungicides, coffee farmers have to take better care of their trees to experience the same quality and crop yields per tree as their non-organic competitors.
-Organic farmers have to choose viable soil and water sources in order to avoid adding synthetic nutrients later.
-They have to grow their coffee at higher altitudes, which dissuades many insects and parasitic plants, resulting in a slower-developing, more complex-flavored coffee bean.
+An organic farmer has to choose viable soil and water sources in order to avoid adding synthetic chemicals or nutrients later.
+They have to grow their organic coffee plants at higher altitudes, which dissuades many insects and parasitic plants from intervening, resulting in a slower-developing, more complex-flavored organic coffee beans.

 How does one become certified organic?